timescale/docs/install/installation-macos.md

 </procedure>

+When you have PostgreSQL and TimescaleDB installed, you can connect to it from your local system using the `psql` command-line utility.

 <MacPorts />

 ## Set up the TimescaleDB extension

-When you have PostgreSQL and TimescaleDB installed, you can connect to it from your local system using the `psql` command-line utility.
+Connect to it PostgreSQL from your local system using the `psql` command-line utility and set up the TimescaleDB extension.

 <procedure>